The problem of DNA sequence classification is central to several application domains in molecular

 we did not find any discrepancies with the version initially used.

-We have tested CLARK against four simulated metagenomes.
+(A) In the BMC Genomics paper (2015), we have tested CLARK against four simulated metagenomes.
 The three datasets "HiSeq", "MiSeq" and "simBA-5"

 from the Kraken project were used, as well as the set of simulated reads, "simHC", from the FAMeS project